-When you turn the right front passenger's air bag off, this light will come on and stay on to remind you that the air bag has been turned off.
-This light will go off when you turn the air bag back on again.
-See Air Bag Off Switch on page 1-61 for more on this, including important safety information.
+When you turn the air bag off switch to the off position, the off indictor will come on and stay on to remind you that the air bag has been turned off.
+When you turn the air bag off switch to the auto position, the on indicator will come on.
+See Air Bag Off Switch on page 1-71 for more on this, including important safety information.

-If the right front passenger's air bag is turned off for a person who isn't in a risk group identified by the national government, that person won't have the extra protection of an air bag.
-In a crash, the air bag wouldn't be able to inflate and help protect the person sitting there.
+If the right front passenger's frontal air bag is turned off for a person who is not in a risk group identified by the national government, that person will not have the extra protection of an air bag.
+In a crash, the frontal air bag would not be able to inflate and help protect the person sitting there.

-Don't turn off the passenger's air bag unless the person sitting there is in a risk group identified by the national government.
-See "Air Bag Off Switch" in the Index for more on this, including important safety information.
+Do not turn off the right front passenger's frontal air bag unless the person sitting there is in a risk group identified by the national government.
+See Air Bag Off Switch on page 1-71 for more on this, including important safety information.

 If the air bag readiness light ever comes on when you have turned off the air bag, it means that something may be wrong with the air bag system.
-The right front passenger's air bag could inflate even though the switch is off.
-If this ever happens, don't let anyone whom the national government has identified as a member of a passenger air bag risk group sit in the right front passenger's position (for example, don't secure a rear-facing child restraint in your vehicle) until you have your vehicle serviced.
+The right front passenger's frontal air bag could inflate even though the switch is off.
+If this ever happens, do not let anyone whom the national government has identified as a member of a passenger air bag risk group sit in the right front passenger's position (for example, do not secure a rear-facing child restraint in the right front passenger's seat) until you have your vehicle serviced.